 South African law provides that a person should, in principle, be entitled to institute an action for compensation where their estate was impoverished without justification.
 An example is instances where one person transfers electronic funds into the incorrect bank account and the enriched person then receives and uses the money.
 This commonly occurs in situations involving a breach of contract where one party begins providing goods or services with the expectation of being paid.

-Unjustified enrichment is a common law rule, however, in the case of Kudu Granite Operations (Pty) Ltd v Caterna Ltd the courts reiterated the requirements set out for unjustified enrichment.
+Unjustified enrichment is a common law rule, however, in the case of Kudu Granite Operations (Pty) Ltd v Caterna Ltd the courts reiterated the requirements for unjustified enrichment.

 The Defendant was enriched

-- If there was no act that resulted in the enriched person’s obtaining wealth or there was an act which led to the enriched person’s estate not decreasing but it was to the detriment of the impoverished person.
+- If there was no act that resulted in the enriched person’s obtaining wealth or an act which led to the enriched person’s estate not decreasing but to the detriment of the impoverished person.
 Unjustified enrichment is based on the philosophical foundations of justice and fairness and is concerned not only with the transfer of the benefit but also with retaining the benefit.

 The Plaintiff was impoverished

 - Assets must either drop or remain unchanged.
 Alternatively, liabilities must either increase or remain unchanged.
 Every enrichment activity must consider both the enrichment of one party and the impoverishment of the other party.

 Defendant’s enrichment was at the expense of the Plaintiff

 - There must be a causal link between enrichment and impoverishment.
 The enrichment must be at the expense of the impoverished person.